appelson/LA_jails/README.md

 ![Race Breakdown](race.png)

 ## Updates
-- April 24th, 2026: Updated to fix the encryption, to instead make it a cypher.
+- **`April 24th, 2026`**: Updated to fix the encryption, to instead make it a cypher.
 This allows us to compare encrypted names / encrypted dates of birth across time.
 We also condensed the past 30+ days of downloads with the previous rosters.
 This gives us 7,000,000+ records.

 ## What it does